 Introduction of New Hire

-While it can signify closing up the recruitment process of an open role, the main point of a new hire announcement is to introduce an employee who’s about to enter the company.
+While it can signify the closing of the hiring process for an open role, the main point of a new hire announcement is to introduce an employee who’s about to join the company.
 As such, it’s important to provide a few details, such as:

 - Their name